Ritika8081/Cuboid/README.md

 ---

 ### ▶️ 3.
 Start the EEG Stream
+- Set beta threshold accoding to your personal threshold
 - Click `Start` after connecting.
-- The game will automatically begin a **5-second calibration phase** to measure your maximum beta activity.
-- After calibration, EEG data will start flowing, and bars for **Delta, Theta, Alpha, Beta, Gamma** will update in real-time.
+- EEG data will start flowing, and bars for **Delta, Theta, Alpha, Beta, Gamma** will update in real-time.

 ---

 ### 🧠 4.
 Focus and Control
 - Focus your mind to raise **Beta waves** above your personal threshold.
-- When your beta activity is sustained for 3 seconds, the shape moves upward.
+- When your beta activity is sustained for 2 seconds, the shape moves upward.
-- If beta drops below threshold for 3 seconds, the shape moves downward.
+- If beta drops below threshold for 2 seconds, the shape moves downward.
 - If it reaches the goal zone — 🎉 you score a GOAL!

 ---